Lawson (NSW)

 The educational profile of Lawson exceeds national averages, with above-average qualification levels and academic performance metrics

-The area's educational profile is notable regionally with university qualification rates at 33.7% among residents aged 15+, surpassing the SA4 region average of 23.9%.
-This indicates a strong emphasis on higher education in the community.
-Bachelor degrees are most prevalent at 20.5%, followed by postgraduate qualifications (9.2%) and graduate diplomas (4.0%).
+The area's educational profile is notable regionally, with university qualification rates at 33.7%, surpassing the SA4 region average of 23.9%.
+Bachelor degrees are most common at 20.5%, followed by postgraduate qualifications (9.2%) and graduate diplomas (4.0%).
+Vocational credentials are prevalent, held by 34.8% of residents aged 15+, including advanced diplomas (11.0%) and certificates (23.8%).

 Frequently Asked Questions - Education